bikash-padhiari-3gi/jira-comment-analysis/README.md

+**Jira Comment Sentiment Analysis with AWS Comprehend **
-This project can be used to implement sentiment analysis on comments made on Jira tickets.
-It uses AWS Comprehend to do the sentiment analysis.

-The Lambda function uses the event forwarded by Jira automation rule into the API endpoint.
+This repository contains a Lambda function designed to perform sentiment analysis on comments made on Jira tickets.
+The function leverages AWS Comprehend for sentiment analysis and is triggered by events forwarded from Jira automation rules to an API endpoint.

+Features

+Sentiment Analysis: Uses AWS Comprehend to analyze the sentiment of Jira ticket comments (positive, negative, neutral, mixed).

+Serverless Architecture: Implemented as an AWS Lambda function, ensuring scalability and cost-efficiency.

+Seamless Integration: Triggered by Jira automation rules, allowing for real-time sentiment analysis of comments.